yassato/caige_barley/manuscript/manuscript.md

 We determined the statistical significance at $p$ = 0.05 and the marginal significance between $p$ = 0.05 and 0.1 throughout the present study.
 To check if any genes are located near our focal SNPs, we refer to the genome annotation of Barley Morex V3 [@mascher_long-read_2021] through the GrainGenes database (<https://wheat.pw.usda.gov/GG3/genome_browser>).

-## Data availability
-All the source code and input data are available at GitHub (<https://github.com/yassato/caige_barley>).
-Supplementary Figure S1 presents GWAS QQ plots.
-Supplementary Table S1 shows the list of exact URLs for the original input data.
-Supplementary Table S2 and S3 include the exact $p$-values for the likelihood ratio tests shown in Figure 2.
-All the supplementary figures and tables are available through Figshare at https://doi.org/xxxxxx.

 # Results

 ## Spatial heterogeneity of disease infection
 We used SpATS to distinguish genetic and spatial variation in the three disease phenotypes --- namely, net form net blotch, spot form net blotch, and scald --- among barley cultivars.
-The broad-sense heritability $H^2$ was 0.78 for the net form net blotch; 0.68 for spot form net blotch; and 0.65 for scald, indicating that the moderate to high variation could be explained by plants' own genotypes.
+The generalized broad-sense heritability $H^2$ [@oakey_joint_2006] was estimated as 0.78 for the net form net blotch; 0.68 for spot form net blotch; and 0.65 for scald, indicating that the moderate to high variation could be explained by plants' own genotypes.
-Besides these genetic variations, there was spatial variation along the rows and columns of field plots (Table SX).
+Besides these genetic variations, SpATS analysis quantified spatial variation along the rows and columns of field plots (Table 2).
+The net form net blotch exhibited considerable spatial variation along the row position, while the spot form net blotch showed less spatial variation (Table 2).
+The scald exhibited substantial spatial variation along the both rows and ranges (Table 2).
+Still, all of these three disease had substantial residuals unexplained by genotypes and spatial proximity.
-Furthermore, spatial variograms display extraneous variation in unexplained residuals along the rows and columns, in which the spatial curves presented the wavy pattern for each disease (Fig. 1).
+Such extraneous variation was displayed for unexplained residuals along the rows and columns, such that sample variograms presented the wavy pattern for each disease (Fig. 1).
-These results showed that the substantial spatial heterogeneity of disease infection was unexplained by plants’ own genotypes and smooth spatial trends, leaving a room to be explained by the other factors such as neighboring genotypes.
+These results showed that the substantial spatial heterogeneity of disease infection was unexplained by plants’ own genotypes and smooth spatial trends, leaving a room to incorporate the other factors such as neighboring genotypes.

 ## Phenotypic variation explained by neighbor genotypes
 Subsequently, we asked to what extent the spatial heterogeneity could be explained by neighbor genotypic effects.
-To address this question, we calculated phenotypic variation explained by neighbor genotype identity using the Neighbor GWAS model.
+To address this question, we calculated phenotypic variation explained by neighbor genotype identity using the Neighbor GWAS model with the rows and ranges incorporated as non-genetic covariates.
 All the three phenotypes of disease infection exhibited >20% SNP heritability $h^2_\text{SNP}$ regarding plant's own genotypic effects (blue bars in Fig. 2A-C).
-Specifically, the net form net blotch showed x\% heritability at the 5\% significance level ($h^2_\text{SNP}$ = x, $\chi^2_1=x$, $p<0.05$: see Table S2 for exact test-statistics and $p$-values).
+Specifically, the net form net blotch showed 36.6\% heritability at the 5\% significance level (PVE at zero distance equivalent to $h^2_\text{SNP}$ = 0.366, $\chi^2_1$ = 5.01, $p$ < 0.05: see Table S2 for exact $p$-values).
-The spot form net blotch showed y\% heritability but at the marginally significance level ($\chi^2_1$ > xx, $p$ < 0.1).
+The spot form net blotch showed 22.8\% heritability but at the marginally significance level ($h^2_\text{SNP}$ = 0.228, $\chi^2_1$ = 2.91, $p$ < 0.1).
-The scald showed z\% heritability at the 5\% significance level ($h^2_\text{SNP}$ = x, $\chi^2_1=x$, $p<0.05$).
+The scald showed 59\% heritability at the 5\% significance level ($h^2_\text{SNP}$ = 0.591, $\chi^2_1$ = 14.3, $p$ < 0.001).
-These SNP-based metrics of narrow-sense heritability were lower than the broad-sense heritability described above, but previous metrics also reported lower heritability for narrow-sense than broad-sense metrics (cite).
+These SNP-based metrics of narrow-sense heritability were lower than the broad-sense heritability described above, but this was also the case for previous studies on barley diseases (Kunze et al. 2019; Zerihun et al. 2019).
 These results confirmed that our SNP-based analysis was able to detect heritable variation in the three disease phenotypes.

 More remarkably, we found significant contributions of neighbor genotypes to all the three disease phenotypes (red bars in Fig. 3A-C; likelihood ratio test, $\chi^2_1$ > xx, $p$ < 0.05 see Table S2 for exact test-statistics and $p$-values).
-For instance, the influence of neighbor genotypes on the net form net blotch was significant ($p$<0.05) up to the second nearest neighbors and remained marginally significant ($p$<0.1 and $p$>0.05) up to the fourth nearest neighbors (Fig. 3A and Table S2A).
+For instance, the influence of neighbor genotypes on the net form net blotch was significant ($p$ < 0.05) up to the second nearest neighbors and remained marginally significant ($p$ < 0.1 and $p$ > 0.05) up to the fourth nearest neighbors (Fig. 3A and Table S2A).
 The spot form net blotch was significantly influenced by the first and second nearest neighbors, though this influence became non-significant for the distant neighbors (Fig. 2B and Table S2B).
 The scald damage showed the most significant patterns among the three disease phenotypes, such that the influence of neighboring genotypes remained significant across a space (Fig. 2C and Table S2C).
 These significant contributions of neighbor genotypes to the three disease phenotypes explained 9 to 30% of total phenotypic variation (red bars in Fig. 2).
 The similar patterns were found even when the cut-off value of MAF was changed to 0.05 (Table S3A-C).
-These variance component analyses showed that a significant fraction of damage variation was attributable to neighbor genotypic identity, which led us to further ask whether major-effect SNPs underlay this damage variation.
+These variance component analyses showed that a significant fraction of damage variation was attributable to neighbor genotypic identity, which led us to further ask whether major-effect SNPs accounted for this damage variation.

 ## Genome-wide association study
 Lastly, we used Neighbor GWAS to detect loci associated with neighbor genotypic effects on the three phenotypes of disease infection at the spatial scales from the first to forth nearest neighbors.